LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

 Creating a database service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Next, let’s configure a **service** inside Cloud Foundry for our database.
-Cloud Foundry considers anything that isn’t an application to be a service, and can provide pre-configured services to help speed up deployment.
+Next, let's configure a **service** inside Cloud Foundry for our database.
+Cloud Foundry considers anything that isn't an application to be a service, and can provide pre-configured services to help speed up deployment.
 In this case, we want to create a MySQL database service for our application.
 Pivotal has a database called ``cleardb``, a flavor of